 If you do not see your question listed here, please contact us

-The Rental Property Management Supplemental Course is available to those licensees wishing to become licensed to provide additional real estate services.
+The Rental Property Management Supplemental Course is available to those licensees who are currently licensed, eligible to be licensed, or who have written a full licensing exam within the last year and wish to become licensed to provide additional real estate services.
 The Course Schedule gives you an indication of the topics and lessons included.

 In certain cases, course exemptions are available based on previous related experience or education.
-Details are set out in the Educational & Licensing Guidelines provided by the Real Estate Council of British Columbia.
+If you are currently licensed and wish to add a service to your licence, you are required to complete the Supplemental Course and Examination.
+Details about course exemptions are set out in the Educational & Licensing Guidelines provided by the Real Estate Council of British Columbia.

-The Challenge Package assists students who have received permission to challenge the examination or those who have outdated materials from which to study from.
+The Challenge Package assists students who have received permission to challenge the examination.
 The Challenge Package includes the course materials (such as the course manual, student handbook, course workbook and answer guides), access to the Course Resources webpage and the central tutor support service.

 Tuition for the Challenge Package is $350.